 How to Elope

 While some people think couples choose to elope to save money that really isn’t the case–for the most part!
-The thing about elopements is that you can be very intentional on where you spend your money!
+The thing about elopements is that you can be very intentional about where you spend your money!
 You have more freedom and have the ability to spend your money on what really matters to the two of you since you don’t have to pay for a wedding for a whole crowd of people.

 Coming up with a budget correlates to what is most important to the two of you!
-Is it getting married in that epic location you’ve always dreamed of going?
+Is it getting married in that epic location you’ve always dreamed of going to?
 Is it hiring a photographer you really love and connect with?
 It is getting that dream elopement dress?
 Consider everything that truly matters to you.
 Elopements allow you to spend your money on exactly what you want to create the day of your dreams!
-As a side note, when I mentioned budget don’t think that that doesn’t mean you can’t be flexible with where you decide to spend your money
+As a side note, when I mentioned budget don’t think that that doesn’t mean you can’t be flexible with where you decide to spend your money.

 Here are a few things to take into consideration when planning your budget: